zdellaert/ZD_Putnam_Lab_Notebook/_posts/2016-12-15-Geoduck-RRBS-Library-Prep---part-3.md

 * NEBuffer2 10x (NEB cat: B7002S)

 ## Reaction Mix
 * Samples were mixed as follows to a total reaction volume of 30µl.
-Samples were incubated at 37°C starting at 18:00
+Samples were incubated at 37°C starting at 18:00 on 20161214
 * Lambda DNA (581ng/µl) was diluted 1:1160 for a concentration of 0.5ng/µl and 1µl added to each sample
 * Unmethylated lamda phage DNA (Promega cat: D1501)